-Fair Oaks Ranch Staff Development for 2010-2011 school year was focused on grade level needs and preferences.
-Grade Levels have prioritized their needs and the following Staff Development was provided on Professional Development Tuesdays: Student Study Team procedures and referrals, Diversity, Math grouping collaboration, Accelerated Reader, English in a Flash, Writing, Comprehension Strategies, Planning Differentiated Lessons in Reading Comprehension, Comparing/sharing student writing to help practices on scoring Writing, Sharing Differentiated Lessons in Math.
+Fair Oaks Ranch Staff Development for 2011-2012 school year was focused on grade level needs and preferences.
+Grade Levels have prioritized their needs and the following Staff Development was provided on Professional Development Tuesdays: Student Study Team procedures and referrals, Diversity, Early Literacy, Accelerated Reader, English in a Flash, Brain Pop, Accelerated Math, Differentiated Training, CGI training for Kindergarten teachers, Writing Training, Comparing/sharing student writing to help practices on scoring Writing, Sharing Differentiated Lessons in Math.
 There is on going planning and discussions regarding student learning during Site Grade Level Collaborations, and Cross Grade Level Articulations.
 All staff development in the district centers on the Board approved SSSD Three Year Professional Development Plan.
 Staff development needs are identified district wide and at the school sites, based on the District and School SMART Goals.
 Staff Development opportunities are revised and updated by the School Leadership team.
 A major thrust has been on implementing and understanding the standards in the core curriculum; data from student assessment; adoption cycle; new programs; state and federal mandates; and other professional needs aimed at supporting all teachers from the brand new to the experienced.
 Both the district and the school sites provide opportunities for teachers to attend workshops and conferences off site in Writing and PLC.
 The School Leadership Team works together to effectively disseminate new materials, information, ideas and programs.
-With a District wide commitment to full implementation of Professional Learning Communities, staff and administration attended a PLC Conference before the start of the school year and will continue to use elements of PLC in staff meetings, including monitoring of progress towards full implementation of PLC at Fair Oaks Ranch.
+With a District wide commitment to full implementation of Professional Learning Communities, staff and administration continue to work on maintenance and growth of PLC.